Pan-seared Alaska rockfish fillets coated in Cajun spices, topped with avocado-corn salsa, served over sticky rice on a rustic plate.

 • 2 tablespoons Cajun-style seasoning

-1. Make the sticky rice Rinse rice under cool water until water runs almost clear; drain.
+1. Rinse rice under cool water until water runs almost clear; drain.
 Add rice and water to rice cooker; cook according to manufacturer’s directions.
 Keep rice warm.

-2. Char pepper for the salsa Rub bell pepper with 1 teaspoon oil; place pepper over open flame on stovetop or grill.
+2. Rub bell pepper with 1 teaspoon oil; place pepper over open flame on stovetop or grill.
 Cook until skin is blistered and charred, about 3 minutes per side.
 Place pepper in a bowl and cover bowl with plastic wrap.
 Allow to rest 5-10 minutes.

-3. Meanwhile, cook the onion Heat remaining olive oil in a pan over medium heat.
+3. Meanwhile, heat remaining olive oil in a pan over medium heat.
 Add onion and cook until onion is transparent; let cool.

-4. Make the salsa Rinse and rub off charred skin from bell pepper.
+4. Rinse and rub off charred skin from bell pepper.
 Dice one quarter of the roasted pepper, reserving the remainder for another use.
 Add pepper to a small bowl; stir in onion, corn, avocado, lime juice, cilantro, cumin and salt.
 Set aside, or refrigerate until serving.

-5. Cook rockfish and serve Heat cast-iron skillet over medium heat; add oil.
+5. Heat cast-iron skillet over medium heat; add oil.
 Dredge Alaska Rockfish in seasoning; gently place fillets in skillet.
 Cook 3-4 minutes per side, just until rockfish is opaque throughout.
 For each serving, place 1/2 cup sticky rice in the center of each of 4 plates; stack rockfish fillet on rice.
 Spoon one-fourth of the salsa over all.

 Serving Suggestions